awsdocs/aws-cost-management-user-guide/doc_source/monthly-report.md

 # Monthly Report<a name="monthly-report"></a>

 **Important**
 The Monthly Report will be unavailable at a later date\.
-We strongly recommend that you use the [Cost and Usage Report](billing-reports-costusage.md) instead\.
+We strongly recommend that you use the [AWS Cost and Usage Report](billing-reports-costusage.md) instead\.

 You can download a monthly report of your estimated AWS charges from the **Bills** page of the Billing and Cost Management console\.
 If you use the consolidated billing feature in AWS Organizations, this report is available only for a master account and includes activity for all the member accounts\.
 Member account owners can obtain the monthly report only from the master account owner\.
 For more information, see [Consolidated Billing for Organizations](consolidated-billing.md)\.